424 – Problem Solved

 In this episode we describe the best value continuum.
 We explain how the Government is always looking for “best value” through every acquisition.
 The question becomes where on the continuum does a specific acquisition lie?…

-405 – The Written Debreif
+405 – The Written Debrief

 Contracting Officers are often required to do provide a debriefing to contractors when they are unsuccessful.
 However, the means to how that debriefing happens is open for the Government to choose.
 In this episode we…